irmmr/hash.js/EXAMPLE.md

     lib.clear();
 ```

-# Make links in spa
+# Making links in spa

 ```html
 <!-- in spa library -->